paulkienitz/pitchgame/README.md

 ### How to set up

-You'll need a host with PHP and MySql or MariaDB.
+You'll need a host with PHP and MySql (or MariaDB).
 Use `pitchgame tables.sql` to create the database, but don't upload that file to the web host.
+You will need to set up the database username and password by whatever means your web host supports.
-Put your database host and password in `pitch-configure.php`.
+Put your database host, username, and password in `pitch-configure.php`.
 Use `.htaccess` or equivalent to forbid downloading `pitch-configure.php` itself.
 Also use it to make `pitchgame.php` the default index page in its directory, if that's desirable, i.e. if the game is in its own separate directory.
 Also use it to protect `moderator.php` with a password.
 (You’ll have to set up the user accounts and passwords with some other administrative tool.)
-I have provided a sample version of `.htaccess` which does these things; if you use a web host other than Apache, you will have to devise an alternative.
+I have provided a sample version of `.htaccess` which does these things.
+If you use a web host other than Apache, you will have to devise an alternative.
 Adjust the other constants in `pitch-configure.php` if you want to use recaptcha.
 Uploading spare03min.js from my [SPARE](https://github.com/paulkienitz/SPARE) repo is recommended but not essential.
 Then upload the other files and test it out.